-Yes, in a second parent adoption, the process for couples in a civil union or marriage is streamlined and less expensive than if the parents are not a civil union or marriage.
+Yes, in a second parent adoption, the process for couples in a civil union partners or married spouses is streamlined and less expensive than if the parents are not a civil union or marriage.
 This means no criminal background check, no fingerprinting, no legal publication to all whom it may concern, and no search of the putative father registry.